Our Genealogy> Smithies Surname Index> This page

 "PRIVATE ELI SMITHIES.

 He was wounded about three weeks ago, and had not been long in the trenches again when met his death.
 He was the recent severe fighting when the German lines were broken.
 He was the younger son of the late Mr. John Smithies of Sabden, and was 30 years of age.
-He married Miss Wolfenden, of Read, and much sypathy is felt for the widow in her sad loss.
+He married Miss Wolfenden, of Read, and much sympathy is felt for the widow in her sad loss.

 "